 2. Bronze baby shoes picture frame

-Through huge advancement in bronzing baby shoes, now such methods are available which include bronze baby shoes picture frame, mounted and unmounted.
+Through huge advancements in bronzing baby shoes, now such methods are available which include bronze baby shoes picture frames, mounted and unmounted.

 3. Alternative to bronzing baby shoes

-Cost effectiveness is a very important thing to consider in today’s society, especially with all the recent economy changes.
-Bronzing baby shoes is a timeless classic that will last a lifetime, but some people just don’t have the money to invest in it.
+Cost-effectiveness is a very important thing to consider in today’s society, especially with all the recent economic changes.
+Bronzing baby shoes are a timeless classic that will last a lifetime, but some people just don’t have the money to invest in them.

 When it comes to bronzing your baby’s shoes, you have a few options.
 You could hand this task over to a specialist company and pay them to do it for you.
-Or, you can add a bronzing effect to the shoes yourself at home.
+Or How to Bronze Shoes, you can add a bronzing effect to the shoes yourself at home.

 Remember that even with bronzing baby shoes; the bronzed shoe was covered with a special coating to protect it from scratches and to maintain its integrity.